Ryan Bahlous-Boldi (bah-LOOSE BOWL-dee)

 published under Ryan Bahlous-Boldi and Ryan Boldi

-For a full list, see google scholar.
+For a full list, see publications or google scholar.

 * = equal contribution